 Find the probability that a physics major will do post-graduate research for four years.
-P(x = 4) =\\\\\26.
-Find the probability that a physics major will do post-graduate research for at most three years. $P(x \le 3) =$
+P(x = 4) =26.
+Find the probability that a physics major will do post-graduate research for at most three years. $P(x \le 3) =$ 26.

-27. On average, how many years would you expect a physics major to spend doing post-graduate research?
+- 27. On average, how many years would you expect a physics major to spend doing post-graduate research?
 Use the following information to answer the next seven exercises: A ballet instructor is interested in knowing what percent of each year's class will continue on to the next, so that she can plan what classes to offer.
-Over the years, she has established the following probability distribution.

-- Let X = the number of years a student will study ballet with the teacher. - Let P(x) = the probability that a student will study ballet x years.
+Over the - Let X = the number of years a student will study ballet with the teacher. - Let P(x) = the probability that a student will study ballet x years.